tencentyun/intlcloud-documents/yehe_doc/互联网中间件/消息队列 CKafka/最佳实践/auto.offset.reset 最佳实践_intl_en.md

 - Specify the offset.
 You need to maintain the offset, which is convenient for retries.
 - Specify to start consuming from the beginning.
-- Specify the latest available offset as the offset.
+- Specify the nearest available offset as the offset.
 - Get and set the offset based on the timestamp.

 **Below is the sample code:**